Stem Cell Therapy for Lyme Disease: Exploring Advanced Treatment Options

-What is LYME?
+What is LYME Disease?

 Lyme disease or Borreliosis is a disease caused by Borrelia burgdorferi or a similar bacterium, which is usually transmitted to humans when they are bitten by the ticks of the genus Ixodes ricinus.
 Lyme disease is caused by the bacteria called Borrelia burgdorferi and is transmitted to humans when they are bitten by infected ticks.